thelfer/tfel/docs/web/ExtendingStandardElastoViscoPlasticityBrick-StressCriterion.md

 ## Adding the stress criterion options

-In our case, one shall only implement the `getOptions` methods to declare the `F` and `C` coefficients.
+In our case, one shall only implement the `getOptions` method to declare the `F` and `C` coefficients.

 ~~~~{.cxx}